kserve/kserve/docs/apis/README.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Explainer defines the model explanation service spec
+<p>Explainer defines the model explanation service spec,
-explainer service calls to transformer or predictor service</p>
+explainer service calls to predictor or transformer if it is specified.</p>
 </td>
 </tr>
 <tr>